 Tasha and her team follow these steps to authorize Salesforce CLI access to a DevHub-enabled org.
 The authorization allows Salesforce CLI to securely store a token (a secure version of your username/password) along with the alias for the Salesforce org.

 Suggestion: set the alias to CCIDevHub to match the example used throughout the Build Applications with CumulusCI trail.
 It's much easier to remember than your unique Trailhead Playground username.

 - Open VS Code and go to the Terminal in the Panel.

 - Type this web login flow command to log in and set an alias name for the org, such as CCIDevHub:

 - This will open a browser to the Salesforce login page.
 Log in using the username and password for the Trailhead Playground org in which you enabled Dev Hub.

 - When prompted to “Allow Access” for Salesforce CLI, click the Allow button.

 - Back in VS Code, verify you can now log into the org by typing this command:

 If successful, a browser window opens to the org's Setup page.
-Tasha can now work in the org through SFDX and the Salesforce CLI, so she can close the browser window at any time.
+Tasha can now work in the org using Salesforce CLI commands, so she can close the browser window at any time.